 Change Maker in Action Series: Pivoting with Purpose to Sustain Well-Being

-The NAM Clinician Well-Being Collaborative is hosting a webinar on Thursday, September 25, 1-2 PM ET, to convene the Change Maker community in making progress toward institutionalizing well-being as a long-term value.
+The NAM Clinician Well-Being Collaborative hosted a webinar on Thursday, September 25, 2025, to convene the Change Maker community in making progress toward institutionalizing well-being as a long-term value.
+Join the Change Maker network to receive access to this recording and the rest of the series.

-• Chronicle how various organizations have strategically pivoted their well-being programs over time while staying true to their well-being missions
+• Chronicled how various organizations have strategically evolved their well-being programs over time while staying true to their well-being missions

-• Offer lessons learned that they wish were available in their first years as well-being leaders
+• Offered lessons learned that they wish were available in their first years as well-being leaders

 • And more!

-Speakers will feature their experiences and lessons learned as Change Maker Accelerators:
+Speakers featured their experiences and lessons learned as Change Maker Accelerators:

 • Moderator: Maureen “Mo” Leffler, DO, MPH, Chief Wellbeing Officer, ChristianaCare